Analysis | Biden asks, ‘What are Republicans for?’ Republicans have already chosen not to answer.

 “I actually like Mitch McConnell.
 We like one another,” Biden said at another point in his news conference.
 “But he has one straightforward objective: Make sure that there’s nothing I do that makes me look good, in his mind, with the public at large.
 And that’s okay.
 I’m a big boy.
 I’ve been here before.”

 “I think that the fundamental question is: what’s Mitch for?” he added a bit later.
 “What’s he for on immigration?
-What’s he for?
-What’s he proposing policy for which he proposed it being better.
 What’s he for? … What’s he for on these things?
 What are they for?”

 It’s not good politics to let you know now, so he’ll let you know when they take Congress back.